ASoelvsten/IX-ML-Resources/README.md

 ## Examples and exercises, Google Colab

 Below you will find the links to different notebooks on Google Colab sorted by topic.
-You can find more examples based on the fellow's mini-course series in the folder MINI-COURSES.

 ### Graphs